ddmitov/perl-executing-browser/README.md

     }
 ```

    This warning function is implemented using JavaScript, HTML and CSS code, does not stop the execution of other JavaScript code within the page and does not wait for the user's decision.
-That's why if the user chooses to close the window, a special window closing URL has to be sent to the browser.
-Upon receiving this special URL, PEB closes the window in question.
+So if the user chooses to close the window, a special window closing URL, ```http://perl-executing-browser-pseudodomain/close-window.function```, has to be sent to the browser.
+Upon receiving this URL, PEB closes the window from where the window closing URL was requested.
 Visually the warning dialog can be styled to blend with the rest of the HTML interface or to distinct itself and attract attention - this is actually the great advantage of using an asynchronous warning dialog.
 Developers can implement it using any suitable JavaScript library or custom code.

 ## Security